Downsizing: An Emotional Transition that Brings New Opportunities

 Downsizing sooner rather than later can help avert disputes among family members over assets.
 I encourage clients to be forthright and open about how they want valuable possessions distributed among heirs.
 Letting your family know your wishes early in the process goes a long way toward preventing disputes that can tear a family apart.
 I also suggest having assets appraised using a reputable firm before making any decisions.

 Fortunately, there’s plenty of help available for downsizers.
-Your local bookstore or library has how-to guides.
+Your local library or Habitat For Humanity should have how-to guides.
 Many communities offer workshops on downsizing.
 There’s also a flourishing industry of professional consultants to help.
 Should you hold an estate sale?
 (It depends on the quality, style and condition of the furniture.)
 How much is that old art-deco bedroom set worth?
 (Not much in Cincinnati, but a lot in Miami.
 Ship it to a consignment shop in South Beach.)
 What to do with paper memorabilia like old diplomas and awards?
 (Digitize them and store them online.)

 Your financial advisor can be a valuable resource.
 We navigate these situations with many of our clients and can help provide a network of experts and best practices throughout the process.
 Instead of approaching downsizing as a dreaded task, reframe it.
 Think of it as an opportunity for a fresh start.
 Be open to change.

 That was particularly helpful for Jim Howard, the artist.
 Like a cascade of dominos, the downsizing suggestion led to the sale of the house which required sifting through possessions.
 Jim’s drawings were a concern.
 Did they have any value?
-Over the course of two years, downsizing sparked one unlikely event after another, when earlier this year the unlikeliest event of all happened: Jim Howard was re-discovered at the age of 88 when his work was featured in a major exhibit at the Denver Art Museum.
+Over the course of two years, downsizing sparked one unlikely event after another: Jim Howard was re-discovered at the age of 88 when his work was featured in a major exhibit at the Denver Art Museum.

 At the opening gala in 2018, Jim was stunned by the outpouring of appreciation by museum patrons.
 “My drawings brought back memories.
-People remembered their mothers and grandmothers, the dresses they wore, the stores where they shopped,” he recalls.
-Now a celebrity in Denver, Jim is easy to recognize with his black bowler hats, his colorful bow ties and his white handle-bar moustache.
+People remembered their mothers and grandmothers, the dresses they wore, the stores where they shopped,” Jim told me.
+Astonished, Jim celebrated another magical life transformation all because of nudge to downsize.